Google Ads vs. Facebook Ads: Which is Better?

 When To Use Google Ads

-Google Search Ads get in front of people who are actively searching for a solution to a current need.
+Google Search Ads get in front of people actively searching for a solution to a current need.

 They are an effective way to drive qualified traffic to your client’s business who are already searching for their products or services–specifically by keyword.